Prapthi564/MPPC23-Power-Apps/lab4/README.md

 17. In the first input field of the condition:

     - Click inside it.
-In the dynamic content panel, select ***Outcome** under Start and wait for an approval.
+In the dynamic content panel, select **Outcome** under Start and wait for an approval.

-18. Add the text **Approve** to the other input field of the condition.
+18. Add **Approve** to the other input field of the condition.

     ![](./assets/extend-pipeline-cloud-flow-add-condition-details(2)(1).png)